ecamo19/homework_statistical_data_science/README.md

 # Homework for Statistical Data Science Course
 Project description:

-THis repo contains all the homework done for the course
+This repo contains all the homework done for the course

-## Directory structure